open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 See the [#otel-profiles](https://cloud-native.slack.com/archives/C03J794L0BV)
 slack channel for discussions and questions.

+## Pre-requisites

+- Linux (The profiler currently supports only Linux systems)
+- Windows users can also use WSL
+- Go (version 1.21 or higher)

 ## Development

 You can view and edit the source code by cloning this repository: